jasewh/stg-tech-test/README.md

 Create a REST API to update, delete and retrieve countries from a list.
 Each country should be paired with a key, this being the Country Code (e.g. GB > United Kingdom)

 We require the following methods:
-- Get a list of countries
+- Retrieve a list of countries
-- Get a country (using country code)
+- Retrieve a country (using country code)
 - Add a country
 - Remove a country